KonstaT/KonstaT.github.io/_devices/chuwi_vi10plus/stock-fix-freeze-kbwake.md

 ----

-Here's how to fix too high minimum brightness on Vi10 Plus, Hi10 Plus, Hi10 Pro, Hibook Pro & Hi12.
+Here's how to fix too high minimum brightness on Vi10 Plus, Hi10 Plus, Hi10 Pro, Hibook, Hibook Pro & Hi12.
 This patch will:

 - install lights HAL that allows decreasing display brightness to minimum value set in Android framework